danvalen1/Corona-Employment/README.md

 ## Data

 The demographic data used in this study comes from the `Current Population Survey` (CPS) conducted by `The United States Census Bureau`.
 The CPS tracks upwards of 60,000 households accross the US using multistaged stratified statistical sampling.
 Each house hold is followed for four months at a time.
-We therefore subsetted the survey for heads of household that were employed in april but had lost their jobs by July.
+We therefore subsetted the survey for heads of household that were employed in April 2020 but had lost their jobs by July 2020.

 In addition, we collected data from:
 - Covid data from [New York Times](https://github.com/nytimes/covid-19-data)